Wingstop Cajun Fried Corn

 • You can adjust the spice level based on what works for you.

-Simple everyday ingredients are used to make this deep fried corn recipe:
+Simple everyday ingredients are used to make this deep-fried corn recipe.
+Find the full ingredient list and full recipe in the recipe card below.

 prepare the cajun rub in a small bowl

-The special delicious taste of Cajun Seasoning comes from the bold spicy flavor (from the cayenne and paprika) with a subtle earthiness (provided by the garlic, onion, and herbs).
+The delicious taste of Cajun Seasoning comes from the bold spicy flavor (from the cayenne and paprika).
+Garlic, onion and herbs add a subtle earthiness to the dish.
 It’s the ultimate all-purpose seasoning and can be used as a dry rub for chicken wings as well!

-Heat the Oil – Add enough oil to a deep pot so as to submerge the corn completely.
+Add enough oil to a deep pot to submerge the corn completely.
 Heat oil on medium heat till the temperature reaches 350-375 degree Fahrenheit.

 If you don’t have a cooking thermometer*, add one kernel of corn into the oil.
 If it rises to the surface, the oil is hot enough to fry the corn.

-Fry the Corn – Cut the ears of sweet corn into 4 pieces.
-Add them one by one into the hot oil.
-Be very careful while doing this step.
-Hot oil can splatter and cause burns.
+Cut the ears of sweet corn into four equal pieces.
+Carefully add the corn pieces to the hot oil.
+Be very careful while doing this step as hot oil can splatter and cause burns.

 cut corn pieces